 This was clearly reinforced to me during a recent coaching experience.

-This year the team managers/coaches decided to pass more responsibility onto the team members, give them more of a say and turn more of the experience over to the them.
+During the last couple of years of my involvement the team managers/coaches decided to pass more responsibility onto the team members, give them more of a say and turn more of the experience over to the them.
 This required some alterations to a very established and successful program, but the result was better than we could have hoped for.
 More about this later on.

 We made a point to the team members and parents right from the start that while the team members would have a lot of support around them, they would be expected to be self-reliant and stand on their own two feet.
 We said that the team management would provide the team with direction, support and resources, but after that it was “over to them”.
 The scene was set.